mdsumner/spex/README.md

 -   `spex()` - a spatial extent with projection metadata
 -   `polygonize()` - a fast quadmesh-based pixel-to-polygon translation
 -   `buffer_extent` - a convenience function for tidy extents
+-   `xlim`, `ylim` - convenience functions for the axes of an extent
+-   `extent` - convenience functions for sf objects

 Create a fully-fledged SpatialPolygonsDataFrame *extent* from any object understood by the 'raster' package function 'extent()'.
 If the input has projection metadata it will be carried through to the output.
+The intention is to support any object from packages `sp`, `raster` and `sf`.
+If you want this to work on other types, [create an issue and get in touch to discuss!](https://github.com/mdsumner/spex/issues).

 The polygonization approach is faster than `rasterToPolygons`, and multi-layer rasters are converted to multi-column spatial data frames.
 This only does the pixel-to-polygon case.
 It provides an `sf` POLYGON data frame, but there is a version `qm_rasterToPolygons_sp` that returns a Spatial version.